da422x/HOW/README.md

 ## Commit

-Run 'npm run ready "<commit messsage>" to upload your code.
-Look at the package.json file for all scrips included in project.
+Run 'npm run ready " < commit messsage > " to upload your code.
+Look at the package.json file for all scripts included in project.
 Request PR for large commits.

 # Surge hosting for sharing with others